 This project lays the groundwork for data analysis and future experiments that correlate CQAs with positive therapeutic outcome in human clinical trials and marketed products, providing the first validated set of CAR T cell CQAs amenable to efficient production.

-• Label-free physical analysis of donor cells obtained at distinct manufacturing process steps, requiring adaptation of microfluidic and optical device-based assays
+Label-free physical analysis of donor cells obtained at distinct manufacturing process steps, requiring adaptation of microfluidic and optical device-based assays.

-• Regression model and identification of at least two candidate CQAs
+Regression model and identification of at least two candidate CQAs

-Login to the NIIMBL member portal to access more, including:
+Login to the NIIMBL member portal to access additional project information, including presentations, progress updates, reports, and more.

 Not yet a member?
 Learn more about which level of NIIMBL membership is right for you and your organization.